 The Board recognizes that the regular school program may not be appropriate for all students.
 Student and parent requests for a program or curriculum modification may be submitted, in writing, in accordance with Board Policy 2451 - Program or Curriculum Modifications.
-School counselors are available with further information regarding program or curriculum modifications.
+A school counselor is available with further information regarding program or curriculum modifications.